zuzia-dev/Easybox-904xDSL/README.md

 - software and configuriation for 3G/LTE modems and USB tethering
 - DSL port as a WAN (vlan eth0.2) - working internet connection
 - support filesystem: ext4, vfat, msdos, f2fs
-- script Sysinfo and CPU temperature applet for LuCI (by Cezary Jackiewicz).
+- script Sysinfo and CPU temperature applet for LuCI (by Cezary Jackiewicz)
 - Dnsmasq as DHCP server

 Not included: